 Each program consists of five days training spread over six months to allow the pairs to work on their project as outlined below.

 Applications now invited from eligible pairs for both programs.
-Application forms can be found here, with applications closing on 14 September for Program 1 and 30 November for Program 2.
+Application forms can be found here.
+Applications close on 30 November for Program 2.

 |Program 1||Program 2|

 |Program starts: Day 1||17 October||12 February|

 *Program dates may change at SEMPHN's discretion